 Step 14: Check Your Mower’s Tire Pressures

 A low tire can cause steering issues and an unleveled mower deck gives you a bad mowing experience.
 Check your tire pressures using a tire pressure gauge.
 Make sure your lug nuts are secure and the tire pressures are at the psi level recommended by Gravely.

 Step 15: Remove Dirt and Debris from the Top of Your Gravely Mower Deck

-Debris can collect on your mower deck that can restrict movement of your tensioner bracket and interfere with the movement of your belt around your pulleys.
+Debris can collect on your mower deck which can restrict the movement of your tensioner bracket and interferes with the movement of your belt around your pulleys.
 Dry debris on your mower deck increases the risk of fire when exposed to the heat and friction of the mower belt.